 - Cut into bite size pieces or serve as-is with the Savory Vegetable Pancakes Dipping Sauce.

-What makes this dipping sauce a must with these savory vegetable pancakes?
-It gives just the right amount of additional salt and tang for the pancakes.
+It’s not a requirement to serve vegetable pancakes with a dipping sauce, but a vinegar based sauce helps to cut through some of the oil from frying.
+It also gives just the right amount of additional salt and tang for the pancakes.
 This dipping sauce is mainly a mix of soy sauce and vinegar, but it’s easy to add other ingredients and customize the dip for each person if needed.

 - 1 cup flour